-Dwelling, secondary unit (Secondary dwelling): One additional dwelling unit on the same ownership as the primary dwelling, providing independent living quarters, including sleeping, eating, cooking and sanitation facilities.
-Either the primary dwelling or the secondary dwelling shall be owner-occupied.
+Dwelling, accessory (Accessory dwelling): One additional dwelling unit on the same ownership as the primary dwelling, providing independent living quarters, including sleeping, eating, cooking and sanitation facilities.
+Either the primary dwelling or the accessory dwelling shall be owner-occupied.
 If either dwelling is leased, such lease shall not cause the subdivision of the property.
-A secondary dwelling shall not be considered an accessory building or an accessory use, as those terms are defined separately.
+An accessory dwelling shall not be considered an accessory building or an accessory use, as those terms are defined separately.
 Includes an accessory dwelling established pursuant to County Ordinance No. 1679.